JiaweiXu-code/Joint-Models/README.md

 Trajectory-curves.R -- Compute the correct and average fitted trajectories for treated and control groups.

-Note: A 5-component piecewise constant baseline hazard function is used for all joint models.
+Note: Patient-level heterogeneity is based on a random intercept.
+A 5-component piecewise constant baseline hazard function is used for both data generation and model fitting.

 --------------------------------------------- Folder RE-Misspecification ------------------------------------------

 Description: This folder contains data generation and model fitting programs for results in Section 3.3.

 dataset.R  -- Simulate data where patient-level heterogeneity is based on a random intercept and a random slope.
 The two random effects are assumed to be independent.
+Ratio between standard deviations of random slope and random intercept "mk" varies in {0.25,0.50}.

 JM.sas     -- Fit a joint model with a random intercept.